 • PhD opening.

-We invite applications for a PhD position starting September 2014 - deadline for application February 28th
+We will soon accept applications for a PhD position starting September 2015 - deadline for applications mid-February.

 My research centers on the development of new statistical methodology for network modeling, clustering and model selection, with applications to high-dimensional biological data.